maths/moodle-qtype_stack/doc/en/Developer/Mathjax.md

 ### What about mathml? ###

 STACK contains experimental code to generate presentation mathml on the fly from maxima expressions.
 This is currently unused, and may be pursued again in a future version.
+Note that since question authors will be writing LaTeX mathematics fragments in many fields, having Maxima generate mathml is not sufficient.
+We still need to convert user-entered mathematics in to mathml.

 ## Accessibility ##